Patients: 14 to choose from!

 Date: November 2020

 Location: Cape Cod Bay, Massachusetts

-Thank you to Turtles Fly Too for coordinating the flight and Pilots Ken and Kristi Andrews for generously donating their time for this mission.
-We would also like to thank Mass Audubon Wellfleet Bay Wildlife Sanctuary, NOAA Fisheries, New England Aquarium, Florida Fish and Wildlife Conservation Commission and all volunteers that are working together to make this possible.
+Thank you to Turtles Fly Too for coordinating the flight and to the pilots for generously donating their time and airplane for this mission.
+We would also like to thank Massachusetts Audubon Wellfleet Bay Wildlife Sanctuary, NOAA Fisheries, New England Aquarium, National Marine Life Center, Florida Fish and Wildlife Conservation Commission and all volunteers for working together to make this possible.